nevolodia/bunq_sandman/readme.md

 # 🏦 Bunq Sandman History 🏦

 A utility that retrieves data from production or sandbox environment and creates a clone for another sandbox account set, so that algorithms can be safely tested on real cases.
-Furhter, it serves as a utility which retrieves data for the web graph platform.
+Further, it serves as a utility which retrieves data for the web graph platform.

 ## ✨ Features